Centre for Cities

 The Centre for Cities is an independent, non-partisan urban policy research unit and a charity registered in England.
 The Centre's main goal is to understand how and why economic growth and change takes place in the United Kingdom's cities.

 History

 The Centre for Cities was launched in March 2005 as part of IPPR and became independent in November 2007.

+Since 2017, Andrew Carter has been the CEO for Centre for Cities.
+With his 20 years of experience in urban economic policies for public and private developers.

 Research

 The Centre produces an annual Cities Outlook report assessing the economic performance of the 64 largest towns and cities in the United Kingdom.
 From 2016 onwards the Centre for Cities reevaluated its methodology for defining primary urban areas, based on this it now recognises 63 primary urban areas in the UK: